If you want to have your coffee machine for longer it’s good to take proper care of it.

 It’s more cost-efficient and coffee maker-suitable than any other homemade option you have.

-You can check this 2lbs package’s price and see how cheap it is having in mind that it would last you for years.
+You can check this 2 pound package’s price and see how cheap it is (especially having in mind that it would last you for years).
 If you only use it for your coffee maker, of course.

 Compatibility – Is this Homemade Formula Good for your Machine?